ASC Strategic Plan

 To keep pace with the rapidly changing Alberta marketplace and constantly evolving securities industry, we are continuing our work in a number of areas, including:

-- Derivatives Markets: We will continue to develop a derivatives framework including the necessary compliance and surveillance tools required to ensure a practical and effective regime.
+• Derivatives markets: We will continue to implement a practical derivatives framework including the necessary compliance and surveillance tools required to ensure a practical and effective regime.
+We will also be a leader in the CSA respecting oversight of energy commodity derivatives and monitor carbon offset markets, providing appropriate regulation.

-- Environment, Social and Governance: The ASC will continue contributing in relevant environmental, social and governance related policy discussions.
+• Environment, social and governance: The ASC will continue to play a leadership role in relevant environmental, social and governance related policy discussions, in addition to seeking appropriate regulation for our capital market.

-- Financial Technology: We will continue to monitor technological innovation in the financial marketplace and its intersection with securities laws, and develop an appropriate regulatory response.
+• Financial technology: We will continue to monitor technological innovation in the financial marketplace and its intersection with securities laws, and develop an appropriate regulatory response.
+This includes conducting research to better understand “do-it-yourself” investing, gamification and the impact of social media and advancing regulatory initiatives as necessary, and addressing crypto and digital asset regulation.

 Leverage technology

 Technology plays an important role across industries, including financial services.
-The ASC has a new digital plan that is designed to explore how we can improve our use of existing technologies and incorporate new technologies to increase efficiency, expand the use of analytics and support opportunities to use evidence-based decision making.
+The ASC has a digital plan to improve our use of existing technologies and incorporate new technologies to increase efficiency, expand the use of analytics and support opportunities to use evidence-based decision making.

 Question the regulatory status quo

 As regulators we must adapt to changing market conditions while providing a level of stability upon which market participants can depend.
 We will continue to work with the Canadian Securities Administrators (CSA) to be harmonized to the greatest extent possible, while still remaining a strong advocate for the unique needs of market participants in Alberta.
 We will also continually monitor and research alternatives, scanning both the domestic and international regulatory environments to inform our position and policies on a variety of securities matters.
-Projects include the implementation of the New Self Regulatory Organization.
+Projects include completing the the establishment of the new Canadian Investment Regulatory Organization and considering and revising some existing regulatory regimes.

 While our primary responsibility is to oversee the Alberta capital market, we must do so cooperatively and mindfully of regulations that govern other jurisdictions both nationally and internationally.
-With the International Financial Reporting Standards (IFRS) bringing comparable accounting standards to the world’s capital markets, and the presence of new financial instruments such as crypto assets, securities regulation is increasingly complex and much of it occurs in an international arena.
+With so many new developments, including new financial instruments such as crypto assets, securities regulation is increasingly complex and much of it occurs in an international arena.
 As such, we will continue to actively engage with the CSA, the HoA, the North American Securities Administrators Association (NASAA), IOSCO, and other national and international bodies, to stay informed, add value to the broader development of regulatory standards through our participation, and engage in areas that are critical to our being an effective, practical and intelligent regulator.

 Support diversification of Alberta’s economy